Excoriate/go-service-boilerplate/README.md

 ---
 ## 📚 Documentation
-Documenting your CLI is relevant.
-This repository includes a [docs](docs/templates/) folder with a template for the documentation of your CLI.
+Documenting your App is relevant.
+This repository includes a [docs](docs/templates/) folder with a template for the documentation of your App.
 You can use it as a starting point for your own documentation.
 It includes:
-- 📃 `README.md` with a standard structure for a CLI repository.
+- 📃 `README.md` with a standard structure for a App repository.
-- 📃 `INSTALLATION.md` file with the installation instructions for your CLI.
+- 📃 `INSTALLATION.md` file with the installation instructions for your App.
-- 📃 `CONTRIBUTING.md` file with the instructions for contributing to your CLI.
+- 📃 `CONTRIBUTING.md` file with the instructions for contributing to your App.
-- 📃 `CODE_OF_CONDUCT.md` file with the code of conduct for your CLI.
+- 📃 `CODE_OF_CONDUCT.md` file with the code of conduct for your App.
-- 📃 `LICENSE.md` file with the license for your CLI.
+- 📃 `LICENSE.md` file with the license for your App.
 ```bash
 tree -L 3  docs/
 docs/